 Client/Server support is provided via the ICOBOL Network Daemon (ICNETD), which runs on the Linux or Windows based server to process client service requests.
-There are currently four different types of client requests, which are described in the following sections.
+There are currently three different types of client requests, which are described in the following sections.
 The ICNETD process determines the type of client when the client first connects and it starts an appropriate service process (surrogate) to perform the client's requests for the duration of its session.

 Requests are managed between the clients and the server via a TCP/IP-based private protocol that encodes all data between the client and the server, so your information is secure.
 Also, because the transport is via standard TCP/IP, the clients can connect to a server via local or wide area networks, through secure VPN tunnels, and even over the internet.
 It is thus possible to install a client/server solution supporting a large number of different physical locations.

 The licensing for the client/server products is determined by the type of client and the number of simultaneous client sessions that are required.
 All licensing is handled by the server, so there are no client licenses to install.
 Please visit the pricing page for more details.

 Shared file access support for Interactive COBOL applications in a client/server environment is provided via the ICNETD server and the ICIOS surrogate.
 The surrogate provides support not only for ICISAM-based INDEXED and RELATIVE files, but also for SEQUENTIAL files, including special files like printer queues.